bitovi/apple-icloud-medic/README.md

 1. Configure your environment variables: create a `.env` file using the `.default-env` file and set all required environment variables (read more about [dotenv](https://www.npmjs.com/package/dotenv)).

+    > **Note:** For security reasons some variables have minimum length requirements.
+There are [online tools](http://textmechanic.com/text-tools/randomization-tools/random-string-generator) for generating long strings.

 1. Start your app

     ```